slugrustle/numerical_routines/README.md

 This repository holds efficient routines for performing value saturation, rounded division, and rounded shift operations on integer types.
 These routines are intended for programmers who use fixed point arithmetic on microcontrollers or other constrained devices.

-There is also a numerical simulator of the measurement errors encountered when monitoring an NTC thermistor with a typical ADC.
+There are two numerical solvers related to Negative Temperature Coefficient (NTC) thermistors: (1) a simulator of the measurement errors encountered when monitoring an NTC thermistor with a typical ADC and (2) a near-optimal linear interpolation table generator for NTC thermistors.

 ## Getting Started

-Take a look in the integer/ and The thermistor\_tolerance/ directories.
+Take a look in the integer/ and The thermistor/ directories.

 ## Contributing